Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory

 In (\ref{ersec}) the subindex $c$ indicates quantities evaluated at the radius of the circular unstable geodesic.
 The maximum absorption is achieved for $\omega^2 \simeq V_0(\ell)$ \cite{decanini2011universality},\cite{benone2014absorption}.
-In the limit of high-frequency, the oscillatory part of the absorption cross-section is given by
+In the limit of high-frequency, the oscillatory part of the absorption cross-section can be recast as